 Investor Bulletin: Understanding Margin Accounts

-The SEC’s Office of Investor Education and Advocacy is publishing this Investor Bulletin to educate investors about the use of margin accounts to buy securities, including the related risks.
+The SEC’s Office of Investor Education and Advocacy is issuing this Investor Bulletin to educate investors about the use of margin accounts to buy securities and their related risks.

 The Difference Between Cash and Margin Accounts

 A “cash account” is a type of brokerage account in which you must pay the full amount for securities purchased.
 In a cash account you cannot borrow funds from your broker-dealer to pay for transactions in the account.
 A “margin account” is a type of brokerage account in which your broker-dealer lends you cash, using the account as collateral, to purchase securities (known as “margin securities”).
 Brokerage firms may allow you to have both a margin account and a cash account at the same time.

 Margin increases your purchasing power, but also exposes you to the potential for larger losses.
 Here's what you need to know about margin.

 Let's say you buy a stock for $50 and the price of the stock rises to $75.
 If you bought the stock in a cash account and paid for it in full, you'll earn a 50 percent return on your investment (i.e., your $25 gain is 50% of your initial investment of $50).
 But if you bought the stock on margin – paying $25 in cash and borrowing $25 from your broker – you'll earn a 100 percent return on the money you invested (i.e., your $25 gain is 100% of your initial investment of $25).*

 *For simplicity, this example does not account for the interest you would owe your broker on the $25 margin loan you used to buy this stock.
 After paying this interest to your broker, your actual return would be slightly less than 100%.